dmorse/pscf/doc/user-man/param.rst

 algorithm that is unique to this program.
-This algorithm constructs a physically motivated initial approximation for the Jacobian matrix in which elements associated with long wavelength components of the :\math:`\omega` field are computed numerically and shorter wavelength components are estimated.
+This algorithm constructs a physically motivated initial approximation for the Jacobian matrix in which elements associated with long wavelength components of the :math:`\omega` field are computed numerically and shorter wavelength components are estimated.
 After construction and inversion of this initial estimate, Broyden updates of the inverse Jacobian are used to refine the estimate of the inverse Jacobian.
 This method requires a